Sarah Jessica Parker Teases Return Of Mr. Big In ‘SATC’ Revival

 Parker’s comment comes after it was previously teased that Big wouldn’t make it out alive of a third SATC movie.

 In 2018, writer James Andrew Miller alleged in a podcast that he had seen the script and that the death of Mr. Big was set to happen “relatively early” in the now-scrapped film, reportedly of a sudden “heart attack in the shower.”
-The focus of the film would have been more about Carrie Bradshaw’s new life as a widow than her female friendships.
+The focus of the film would have been more about Carrie’s new life as a widow than her female friendships.

-It didn’t help that Noth, once said he was done playing Carrie Bradshaw’s longtime love and that he was not in touch with any of his co-stars because they had all move on to other things in their lives.
+It didn’t help that Noth once said he was done playing Carrie’s longtime love and that he was not in touch with any of his co-stars because they had all moved on to other things in their lives.

-“I don’t think there’s anything left for me to say about that,” Noth said when asked about Sex and the City 3, according to People.
+“I don’t think there’s anything left for me to say about that,” he said when asked about Sex and the City 3, according to People.
 “I want to tell other stories.”

 Noth also said he “hated” some of the things his character did in the movies, such as the “cornball” move of giving Carrie a bigger diamond ring to prove his love to her.

-Still, the 66-year-old actor told The Sun there was no way his character would ever be killed off of the romantic comedy franchise, and he denounced rumors to the contrary.
+Still, the 66-year-old actor told The Sun there was no way his character would ever be killed off of the romantic comedy franchise and he denounced rumors to the contrary.

-“He isn’t going to die,” Noth told the U.K. outlet on the red carpet of the 2018 British Independent Film Awards in London.
+“He isn’t going to die,” he told the U.K. outlet on the red carpet of the 2018 British Independent Film Awards in London.
 “There’s no way he was dying, that was all a lie.”

-One person who definitely won’t back for the new installment is Samantha Jones.
+One person who definitely won’t back for the new installment is Samantha.
 Parker has already revealed that Kim Cattrall’s promiscuous PR rep character will not be a part of the Sex and the City revival.